The northern end of Lambert Park -- north of Box Elder Drive -- has a

 As Rodeo approaches Box Elder Drive, you can hook to the right on Rodeo

-crossing over to Middle.
-About 100 feet from the road, a connector to your
+trail.)
+Or, you can cross the road to Middle.
+On Middle about 100 feet from the road, a connector to your

 left takes you to the Spring Trail, where another left turn will take you

-across Box Elder again for the trip uphill.
+across Box Elder again for the trip uphill on the Spring Trail.